occam-ra/occam/docs/occam-structure.md

 ### Python Layer
 This is in many ways the most important place to focus in the coming weeks and months.
 The interface between Python/C++, the functionality exposed to the python layer, and the improvements needed to make OCCAM a modern python package that makes RA functionality easy for any Python user to access in a modular and expressive way, are a primary priority in an updated approach to developing OCCAM.

+There are a number of existing python bindings (see cpp/pyoccam.cpp), and many of them are underutilized.
+The key RA workflow objects (VBMManager, SBMManager, Relation, Model, Variable) are available in python, but are not being used to the extent that we would like.
+Reporting is still taking place largely in the c++ layer, and we would like to make it happen in the python layer.
+That's probably possible with the existing bindings (not too many more additional bindings needed).
+We just need to fully implement the existing bindings.

+The current bindings allow us to work with many of the RA objects in python, but only a portion of these are being used in the way that we want.
+This is a primary goal of the capstone project, to more fully implement RA functionality in the python layer.
+This upgrade will allow us to bring OCCAM into the python ecosystem, and also will accelerate future development efforts.

 ### Input and Output (I/O)

 #### Output